majnioui/morpheus-iframe-custom-tab/README.md

 ## Notes

-- Edit the files in `src/main/groovy/com/morpheusdata/iframeInstanceTab/` to change the plugin logic.
+- Edit the files in `src/main/groovy/com/morpheusdata/backupInstanceTab/` to change the plugin logic.
-- Update the template in `src/main/resources/renderer/hbs/iframeInstanceTab.hbs` to modify the iframe rendering.
+- Update the template in `src/main/resources/renderer/hbs/backupInstanceTab.hbs` to modify the tab rendering.